-With little to no prep, you can have a delicious dinner on the table by keeping this collection of handy last-minute dinner ideas in mind.
-You’ll find creative ways to use pantry staples, canned food, eggs, rotisserie chicken and more to make delicious and satisfying meals.
+This list of easy last-minute dinner ideas will help you get a delicious dinner on the table with little to no prep.
+Find creative ways to use pantry staples, canned food, eggs, rotisserie chicken and more to make delicious and satisfying last-minute meals.

 With a few of my favorite recipes and a variety of ways to use items that are easy to keep on your shelves, you'll find tons of ways to get dinner on the table with little to no advanced planning.